 Is it safe to eat a vegan diet while pregnant?

-Vegan and pregnant
+Vegan while pregnant

-If you’re a vegan and pregnant, you need to make sure you get enough iron and vitamin B12, which are mainly found in meat and fish, and vitamin D (in egg dishes), calcium (in dairy products) and iodine (in seafood).
+If you’re a vegan while pregnant, you need to make sure you get enough iron and vitamin B12, which are mainly found in meat and fish, as well as vitamin D (in egg dishes), calcium (in dairy products) and iodine (in seafood).
+A vegan pregnancy – without meat, fish, dairy products and eggs – is therefore not suitable for pregnant women.

 In addition, vegan diets during pregnancy are associated with small infant birth weight.
 The smaller birth size may be attributable to less weight gain during pregnancy.

-Lacto-ovo-vegetarian and pregnant
+Lacto-ovo-vegetarian while pregnant

 On the other hand, a well planned lacto-ovo-vegetarian diet (excluding meat, poultry, and fish but including eggs and dairy products) can be considered safe during pregnancy and lactation.
 However, we always recommend supplementation to be on the safe side when nutrition matters most.